movephutthaphaiboon/movephutthaphaiboon.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Thunchanok Phutthaphaiboon.
-You can call me Move.
-I'm a tech enthusiast with a deep interest in sustainability and community empowerment.
+I’m Thunchanok Phutthaphaiboon, but you can call me Move.
+I’m currently a master’s student in Engineering and Policy Analysis (EPA) at TU Delft, where I explore the intersection of technology, policy, and societal impact.

-I started my academic journey with a bachelor's degree in Robotics and Automation Engineering, and I was lucky enough to graduate with 1st-class honors.
-From there, I dove into the world of Computer Engineering for my master's degree, focusing on data analytics and data science.
+My journey started with a bachelor’s degree in Robotics and Automation Engineering, where I graduated with first-class honors.
+From there, I pursued a master’s in Computer Engineering, diving into data analytics and data science.
+But rather than following a conventional tech career path, I’ve always been drawn to something bigger—using technology to drive meaningful change.

-Now, you might think I'd head straight into a typical tech career, but that's not quite my style.
-I'm passionate about using my tech skills to make a difference.
-I care a lot about environmental conservation, community development, and issues related to governance.
+This passion led me to co-found Around the Room Studio, a social enterprise that blends design, technology, and community engagement to help local communities tackle challenges.
+Our work spans environmental conservation, natural resource management, and skill development, always keeping people at the heart of every solution.

-That's why I co-founded [Around the Room Studio](https://movephutthaphaiboon.github.io/posts/2023/07/a-year-with-around-the-room-studio-empowering-communities-building-bridges/) with a couple of brilliant architect friends.
-We use our combined knowledge to help local communities overcome challenges with the help of technology.
-Our approach involves working closely with these communities, and our work has taken us to projects related to the environment, natural resource conservation, and skill development.
+I also have a strong interest in education and knowledge-sharing.
+I love creating workshops and training programs to help individuals and communities develop technical skills, empowering them to stand against injustice and shape a more sustainable future.

-Another thing I'm particularly fond of is education.
-I love helping people develop their skills and knowledge through workshops and training sessions.
-I believe that with the right technical skills, we can strengthen our local communities in Thailand, helping them stand against injustice.
+With all these experiences—from robotics and data science to community development and sustainability—I’ve come to realize that technology alone isn’t enough.
+That’s why I’m here at TU Delft, studying policy and decision-making, to bridge the gap between engineering, governance, and societal change.

 Thanks for dropping by my site.
 I hope you enjoy exploring my work, my passions, and my journey [here](https://movephutthaphaiboon.github.io/year-archive/)!